mParticle/docs/src/pages/developers/platform/index.md

 `DELETE /audiences/<audience_id>?accountId=1`

 Deletes an audience.
-The Audience ID is a 4 digit number available as the `"id"` node in the [Get All Audiences for an Account](#audiences) response.
+The Audience ID is a 4-digit number available as the `"id"` node in the [Get All Audiences for an Account](#audiences) response.

 ~~~bash
 curl \